This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

-Day 1: Grand Palace, Wat Pho, Wat Arun, Asiatique and Dinner Cruise
+Day 1: Grand Palace, Wat Pho, Wat Arun, Asiatique and Cruise

-In the morning of your first-day itinerary, kick it off at the Grand Palace Bangkok.
+On the first morning of your itinerary, I’d suggest starting with the Grand Palace Bangkok.

 This site was built way back in 1782 and used to be the home of the Thai King.
 Now, it is considered a major Bangkok tourist destination.